JJChen9/JJChen9/README.md

-# Hi, Welcome to jijunChen's GitHub page
+# Welcome to JijunChen's GitHub!

-I am a PhD candidate in Physics working with Prof. David Koltick @ Purdue University (2018.08~2023.12).
+I am a Ph.D. candidate in Physics working with Prof. David Koltick @ Purdue University (2018.08~2023.12).
 My research focuses on data analysis and simulation of high-energy particles.
 I use data analysis and numerical simulation, and image processing to understand the physics phenomenon.
 I have applied Machine learning to solve challenging problems.